Moonlight (2016 film): Critical response

 [By the end of the film] there are still ten minutes of late Ingmar Bergman to go.
 The film keeps showing us Chiron's handsome, inscrutable face.
 The silence doesn't tell us anything, it just asks us to feel sorry for him ...
 All is not lost, though, because as we gaze at Chiron, we can think of something else: his resemblance to Juan (his father figure).
 Does it mean that Juan was once a Chiron ...
 Not quite that perhaps, but the last shot of the film is of the young Chiron sitting on the beach ... looking out at the ocean ...
 His wide eyes suggest all the desolation and promise that Juan saw in him at the beginning.
 If we started again, would things be different?

 Camilla Long of The Times wrote that the film's "story has been told countless times, against countless backdrops", and that the film is not "relevant" to a predominantly "straight, white, middle class" audience.
 Catherine Shoard, however, pointed out that "critics' opinions are subjective, and are supposed to be", but also noted her dismay for Long's "struggle to feel for those who aren't like you."
 Moreover, David McAlmont of The Huffington Post referred to Long's review as "not a review ... [but] a waspish response to other reviews."

 On a list of the top ten lists of the decade on Metacritic, it was tied for the second-most number ones and ranked second in overall mentions on lists of the top ten films of the decade.
 Moonlight was listed on over 180 critics' top-ten lists for 2016, including 65 first-place rankings and 33 second-place rankings.
 IndieWire writers ranked Moonlight as the 16th best American screenplay of the 21st century, stating that Jenkins and McCraney "dig deep into three brief moments and ask the audience to make connections [...] the bold and risky choices of the Moonlight screenplay pay off in ways that make this masterpiece only improve with time and repeat viewings."
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 6th in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In 2025, the film ranked number 5 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 18 on the "Readers' Choice" edition of the list.
 In July 2025, it ranked number 3 on Rolling Stones list of "The 100 Best Movies of the 21st Century."